xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 Web API
 =======

-Find its Web API description `here <https://app.swaggerhub.com/apis-docs/bcdev/xcube-server>`_.

-To explore the API of existing xcube-servers go to the `SwaggerHub of bcdev <https://app.swaggerhub.com/apis/bcdev/xcube-server/0.1.0.dev6>`_.
-The SwaggerHub allows to choose the xcube-server project and therefore the datasets which are used for the exploration.
+The xcube server has a dedicated `Web API Documentation <https://app.swaggerhub.com/apis-docs/bcdev/xcube-server>`_ on SwaggerHub.
+It also lets you explore the API of existing xcube-servers.

 The xcube server implements the OGC WMTS RESTful and KVP architectural styles of the `OGC WMTS 1.0.0 specification <http://www.opengeospatial.org/standards/wmts>`_.
 The following operations are supported:

 * **GetCapabilities**: ``/xcube/wmts/1.0.0/WMTSCapabilities.xml``
 * **GetTile**: ``/xcube/wmts/1.0.0/tile/{DatasetName}/{VarName}/{TileMatrix}/{TileCol}/{TileRow}.png``